KargJonas/modular-alpha/README.md

 > All of this allows us to do some funky stuff in component.render fairly easily.

-### The render-function from the component above can be reritten to something like this:
+### The render-function from the component above can be rewritten to something like this:
 ```js
     ...
     render(props) {